 They also cap the administrative fees at US$34,000.
 And they include a mandatory pre-hearing conference that the parties must attend.

 Another change is that they make the CPR the case’s administrator – something it hadn’t previously done.

 Have the rules been tested yet?

-They’re still fairly new, having come into force at the end of 2014.
+They’re still fairly new, having come into force at the end of 2014 and having been revised in 2018.
 And, again, there’s no way of knowing without access to the centre’s stats.

 Why isn’t it yet on the White List?